What are wasps?

 It is important to note that you should never attempt to remove a wasp infestation on your own.
 Many wasps build their nests in hard-to-reach places, which can make it dangerous to try and remove them without outside help.
 Additionally, if you disturb the nest too much, you run the risk of being stung by hundreds of threatened wasps.

 At It's Bugs Or Us®, we provide treatment and removal services for dangerous pests like wasps, and our team of skilled pest technicians has what it takes to do the job right.
 Those invading wasps won't stay on your property after one of our pest control programs have been implemented on your home or business property!
-If wasps are disrupting your relaxation or peace of mind, reach out to the certified pest professionals here at It's Bugs Or Us® for all your professional stinging insect control needs!
+If wasps are disrupting your relaxation or peace of mind, reach out to the certified pest professionals here at It's Bugs Or Us® and ask about our home pest control that includes stinging insects!